 Empirical evidence to support this KER is primarily from studies in which synthetic oligonucleotides containing well-characterized DNA lesions were genetically engineered in viral or plasmid genomes and subsequently introduced into bacterial or mammalian cells.
 Mutagenicity of each lesion is ascertained by sequencing, confirming that replication of alkylated DNA (i.e., unrepaired DNA) causes mutations in addition to revealing the important DNA repair pathways and polymerases involved in the process.
-For example, plasmids containing O6-methyl or O6-ethylguanine were introduced into AGT deficient or normal Chinese hamster ovary cells (Ellison et al. 1989).
+For example, plasmids containing O6-methyl or O6-ethylguanine were introduced into AGT deficient or normal Chinese hamster ovary cells (Ellison et al., 1989).
 Following replication, an increase in mutant fraction to 19% for O6-methylguanine and 11% for O6-ethylguanine adducts was observed in AGT deficient cells versus undetectable levels for control plasmids.
 The relationship between input of alkylated DNA versus recovered mutant fractions revealed that a large proportion of alkyl adducts were converted to mutations in the AGT deficient cells (relationship slightly sublinear, with more adducts than mutations).
 The primary mutation occurring was G:C→A:T transitions.
 The results indicate that replication of the adducted DNA caused mutations and that this was more prevalent with reduced repair capacity.
 The number of mutations measured is less than the unrepaired alkyl adducts transfected into cells, supporting that insufficient repair occurs prior to mutation.
 Moreover, the alkyl adducts occur prior to mutation formation, demonstrating temporal concordance.

-Various studies in cultured cells and microorganisms have shown that the expression of O6-methylguanine DNA methyltransferase (AGT/MGMT) (repair machinery - i.e., decrease in DNA strand breaks) greatly reduces the incidence of mutations caused by exposure to methylation agents such as MNNU and MNNG (reviewed in Kaina et al. 2007; Pegg 2011).
-Thomas et al. (2013) used O6-benzylguanine to specifically inhibit MGMT activity in AHH-1 cells.
-Inhibition was carried out for one hour prior to exposure to MNNU, a potent alkylating agent.
-Inactivation of MGMT resulted in increased MNNU-induced Hprt (hypoxanthine-guanine phosphoribosyltransferase) mutagenesis and shifted the concentrations at which induced mutations occurred to the left on the dose axis (10 fold reduction of the lowest observed genotoxic effect level from 0.01 to 0.001 μg/ml).
-The rate of mutants recovered in DNA repair deficient cells was 3-5 fold higher than repair competent cells at concentrations below 0.01 μg/ml, but was approximately equal at higher concentrations, indicating that repair operated effectively to a certain concentration.
-Only at this concentration (above 0.01 μg/ml when repair machinery is overwhelmed and repair becomes deficient) do the induced mutations in the repair competent cells approach those of repair deficient.
+Various studies in cultured cells and microorganisms have shown that the expression of φ -methylguanine DNA methyltransferase (AGT/MMT) (repair machinery - i.e., decrease in DNA strand breaks) greatly reduces the incidence of mutations caused by exposure to methylating agents such as MNNG and MNNG (reviewed in Kaina et al. 2007, Pegg 2011).
+Thomas et al. (2013) used O6-benzylguanine to specifically inhibit MMT activity in AHH-1 cells.
+Inhibition was carried out for one hour prior to exposure to MNNG, a potent alkylating agent.
+Inactivation of MMT resulted in increased MNNG-induced HPRT (hypoxanthine-guanine phosphoribosyltransferase) mutagenesis and shifted the concentrations at which induced mutations occurred to the left of the dose curve (10 fold reduction of the lowest observed genotoxic effect level from 0.01 to 0.001 μ g/ml).
+The ratio of mutations recovered in DNA repair deficient cells was 3-5 fold higher than repair competent cells at concentrations below 0.01 μ g/ml, but was approximately equal at higher concentrations, indicating that repair operated effectively to a certain concentration.
+Only at this concentration (above 0.01 μ g/ml when repair machinery is overwhelmed and repair becomes deficient) do the induced mutations in the repair competent cells approach those of repair deficient.
 Thus, induced mutation frequencies in wild type cells are suppressed until repair is overwhelmed for this alkylating agent.
-The mutations prevented by MGMT are predominantly G:C→A:T transitions caused by O6-methylguanine.
+The mutations prevented by MMT are predominantly G:C→A:T transitions caused by O6-methylguanine.